 Three-Phase Rack PDUs – the Ideal Approach Towards Vertical Spacing

 Smart is in and data centers must have smart ways to monitor, report and operate.
 PDUs must also provide visibility to improve operational efficiency.
-Proper power usage monitoring, voltage levels, humidity and other environmental factors is essential.
-It is also crucial to maintain pressure and airflow at inlet and outlet level for the health of the data centres.
+Proper power usage monitoring, voltage levels, humidity, and other environmental factors are essential.
+It is also crucial to maintain pressure and airflow at the inlet and outlet level for the health of the data centers.
 Having a separate monitoring system for each device is cumbersome and impractical, not to mention cost intensive.
-PDUs that combine power distribution capabilities with smart monitoring and visualization are the best bet.
+PDUs that combine power distribution capabilities with smart monitoring and visualization is the best bet.

-Customizability is an important aspect for any infrastructure that data centers invest in.
-PDUs that come with a strict integration framework become an impediment to easy adoptability.
-Most data centers look for PDUs that are not only compact but are customizable to their requirements including number of outlets, phase balancing, staggered outlets, cord lengths, multiple inputs, remote power control, individual outlet metering, high-power for blade servers and high-density applications, or even 400V power distribution.
-Three phase PDUs with a capacity to serve 65KW per rack have also made an appearance in the market, providing data centers an unmatched opportunity to scale for huge data flow.
+Customizability is an important aspect of any infrastructure that data centers invest in.
+PDUs that come with a strict integration framework becomes an impediment to easy adaptability.
+Most data centers look for PDUs that are not only compact but are customizable to their requirements including a number of outlets, phase balancing, staggered outlets, cord lengths, multiple inputs, remote power control, individual outlet metering, high-power for blade servers, and high-density applications, or even 400V power distribution.
+Three-phase PDUs with a capacity to serve 65KW per rack has also made an appearance in the market, providing data centers an unmatched opportunity to scale for huge data flow.